Bulletproof Ajax

 - pg 112: Given a

-property contains all its inputs.
+form element, its elements property contains all its inputs.

 - pg 115: Do not rely on Javascript for form validation, but use it to get and display a validation response from the server.